ItsVRK/ItsVRKs-Game-Link-Motion-Profiles/README.md

 "Einstein, in the special theory of relativity, proved that different observers, in different states of motion, see different realities."
 Leonard Susskind

+## Changelog

+2025-09-07 MSFS v2.0 profiles added, replacing v1.0:

+- Step change improvement in motion feel "it's a night and day difference"
+- More accurate vibration for takeoff and landing
+- In flight vibration removed to stop oscillation on pitch axis while flying, suggest using bass haptics instead

 ## Support

 - Patreon: https://www.patreon.com/ItsVRK